RezūmTM Thermotherapy for Benign Prostatic Hyperplasia

 The procedure involves passing a small camera through the urethra to the level of the prostate.
 Once at the prostate level, a radiofrequency generator heats up the water, and hot vapor is used to treat the prostate tissue.
 The camera is then removed, and the procedure is over in under 5 minutes.

-This procedure has been validated in multiple studies to be safe and effective; the treated prostate tissue sloughs off, disobstructing the urine channel, and symptoms dramatically improve over a span of weeks to months.
-There is minimal bleeding and patients can be treated with a combination of local anesthesia to the prostate combined with Nitrous Oxide laughing gas.
+This procedure has been validated in multiple studies to be safe and effective; the treated prostate tissue sloughs off, relieving blockage in the urinary channel, and symptoms dramatically improve over a span of weeks to months.
+There is minimal bleeding and patients can be treated with a combination of local anesthesia to the prostate combined with Nitrous Oxide laughing gas..

 Am I a Candidate for Rezum?